Narrative Artists

 Explore the works discussed in the video below.
 Click the thumbnails to expand.

-Whether they depicted episodes from history and literature or scenes of everyday life, the narrative painters of the 19th century often found formal inspiration in Renaissance and Old Master art.
+Whether they depicted episodes from history and literature or scenes of everyday life, the narrative artists of the 19th century often found formal inspiration in Renaissance and Old Master art.
 Many 19th-century American poets, playwrights, and novelists wrote about Indians and the western frontier, and narrative painters mined their works for subjects.

 And he rushed into the wigwam,